Understanding AI Behavior and Realistic Use Cases

 Validate before automation Once confident in output quality, deploy through the Rules Engine for scale.

-• Generating content based on external data (e.g., supplier websites).
+• Generating content based on external data (for example, supplier websites).

 • Producing statistical claims or measurements not present in the PIM.